metaplex-foundation/umi/docs/accounts.md

 # Fetching accounts

 Let's see how we can fetch account data from the Solana blockchain using Umi.
-For that, we will need the [`RpcInterface`](https://umi-docs.vercel.app/interfaces/umi.RpcInterface.html) to fetch accounts with serialized data and the [`SerializerInterface`](https://umi-docs.vercel.app/interfaces/umi.SerializerInterface.html) to help deserialize them.
+For that, we will need the [`RpcInterface`](https://umi-docs.vercel.app/interfaces/umi.RpcInterface.html) to fetch accounts with serialized data and [serializers](./serializers.md) to help deserialize them.

 ## Account definitions